MSE News

-Over eight million households on certain benefits and tax credits will receive their second cost of living payment from 31 October, the Government has confirmed.
-Here's everything you need to know about whether you're eligible and when you'll get your payment.
+More than eight million households on certain benefits and Tax Credits have now received the second third of their £900 cost of living payment.
+Here's all you need to know on whether you're eligible and what to do if you're missing your payment.

-When you'll be paid the second £300 cost of living payment
+When you should have received the second £300 cost of living payment

-Key qualifying dates to get the new payment
+Key qualifying dates for getting the second payment

-This means that you may be eligible for this payment even if you didn't receive last year's £650 cost of living payment or this year's first cost of living payment.
+This means that you may qualify for this payment even if you didn't receive last year's £650 cost of living payment or this year's first £301 cost of living payment.

 However, we've heard some people on Universal Credit are at risk of missing out because of how the eligibility period falls in relation to their assessment period and pay frequency.